 25) Car Chargers – Hopefully you’ll keep these in the car as standard, but before you set off, do a quick audit.
 Check the cables are all working, with the correct fittings for the gadgets you’re taking.

-26) Action Camera & Dashboard Mount – If you road trip passes through some epic scenery, such as the Black Forrest in Germany then a great way to capture this is through an action camera mounted to the dashboard.
+26) Action Camera & Dashboard Mount – If you road trip passes through some epic scenery, you’ going to want to capture the stunning drives.
+When I did a road trip through the Black Forrest in Germany I used my action camera mounted to the dashboard.

 27) Gorilla Pod – Super useful if you’re wanting portraits and there’s no one around to ask to take a photo for you.